mustafo-coder/mustafo-coder/README.md

 ### 💼 Experience and Professional Orientation

 I have been working in the IT industry since 2019 and today I specialize in creating powerful frontend solutions.
-I have extensive experience working with technologies such as React, Next.js, TypeScript, Redux Toolkit, RTK Query, Ant Design.
+I have extensive experience working with technologies such as React.js, Next.js, Three.js, WebGL, Framer motion, TypeScript, Redux Toolkit, RTK Query.

-As a mentor at Najot Ta’lim, I have taught hundreds of students modern frontend technologies.
-At the same time, I have worked with Origin Digital and other companies, where I developed reliable and effective web applications that meet the needs of real customers.

 ---